-- An oscilloscope is a piece of lab equipment that can measure voltage vs. time - In this section of the lab, you'll attach a microphone to an oscilloscope and view the output of the microphone - A "power supply" is a piece of lab equipment that can provide power to turn on equipment, we'll use it to "power up" a microphone - 1.
-Obtain a microphone from your TA or lab staff - 2.
-Obtain a breadboard (it's a white board with holes in it at your workstation) - 3.
+- An oscilloscope is a piece of lab equipment that can measure voltage vs. time. - In this section of the lab, you'll attach a microphone to an oscilloscope and view the output of the microphone. - A "power supply" is a piece of lab equipment that can provide power to turn on equipment, we'll use it to "power up" a microphone. - The various pre-manufactured wires are identified by their connector ends: BNC, banana, and grabber/alligator, as shown below:

+- 1. Obtain a microphone from your TA or lab staff - 2.
+Obtain a breadboard (it's a white board with holes in it at your workstation). - a.
+A breadboard allows you to prototype by connecting various electric components when inserted. - b.
+Each row is designated with a number (1-62). - c.
+The five holes in each row are electrically connected. - d.
+The long columns on the sides of the breadboard, marked by a + or -, are the power rails of the board, where each column is electrically connected. - 3.
 Attach the microphone to the breadboard as follows: - a.
 You'll notice the microphone has electrical pins on the bottom of it. - b.
-Insert it into the breadboard as show in the picture below - c.
-Next, obtain 3 wires (any color) from the lab equipment area (TA will help) - d.
-Wire them to the microphone using the breadboard as shown in picture below - e.
-You'll need to "strip" the wires at the ends to make contact (TA will help)
+Insert it into the breadboard as show in the picture below. - c.
+Next, obtain 3 wires (any color) from the lab equipment area (TA will help). - d.
+Wire them to the microphone using the breadboard as shown in picture below. - e.
+You'll need to "strip" the wires at the ends to make contact (TA will help).

-- 4. Next we'll power our microphone up by using a power supply as follows: - a.
-The power supply is on top of your lab station, it is shown in the picture below - b.
-Attach a red and black wire (banana to grabber wire) as shown in the picture - c.
-Also, attach one wire between the negative (-) terminal and the GND terminal d.
-Attach the two wires coming from the power supply to your microphone as shown in this picture (these are the grabber ends of the wire):
+4. Next, we'll power our microphone up by using a power supply as follows:

+a.
+The power supply is on top of your lab station, it is shown in the picture below:

+- b.
+Attach a red and black wire (banana to grabber wire) as shown in the picture. - c.
+Attach one wire between the negative () terminal and the GND (\perp)terminal - d.
+Also attach the two wires coming from the power supply to your microphone as shown in this picture (these are the grabber ends of the wire):

 - e.
 Next, turn on the power supply and set it to deliver 5V as follows: - i.
 Press the "+6V" button, use the dial change the voltage to read: 5V - ii.
-Press the "Output On/Off" button to turn the 5V on - 5.
+Press the "Output On/Off" button to turn the 5V on. - 5.
 We want to see the output of the microphone, so we'll attach the output of the microphone to our oscilloscope by doing the following: - a.
-Obtain a "BNC to grabber" cable - b.
-Attach the grabber ends of the cable to your microphone's output as shown in this picture:
+Obtain a "BNC to grabber" cable.

+b.
+Attach the grabber ends of the cable to your microphone's output and ground as shown in this picture: